NativeScript/docs-v7/docs/code-sharing/migrating-a-web-project.md

 You need to use the latest version of **NativeScript CLI**

-Your project node modules need to be using Angular v6 or newer.
+Your project’s node modules need to be using Angular v6 or newer.

 ### NativeScript CLI